espeak-ng/espeak-ng/docs/dictionary.md

 e.g.

-	@) ly (_S2   lI      // "ly", at end of a word with at least one other
-	                     //   syllable, is a suffix pronounced [lI].
-Remove
-	                     //   it and retranslate the word.

-	_) un (@P2   %Vn     // "un" at the start of a word is an unstressed
-	                     //   prefix pronounced [Vn]
 	_) un (i     ju:     // ... except in words starting "uni" _) un (inP2  ,Vn     // ... but it is for words starting "unin"